dbpunk-labs/octogen/README.md

 > You have the option to select from OpenAI, Azure OpenAI, CodeLlama, and Octogen agent services.
 > If you opt for CodeLlama, Octogen will automatically download it from huggingface.co.
 > In case the installation of the Octogen Terminal CLI is taking longer than expected, you might want to consider switching to a different pip mirror.

+The default is using docker as container engine. use podman with flag `--use_podman`

 3. Open your terminal and execute the command `og`, you will see the following output